 - Keep the sick person's things separate from others.
-Wash dishes, laundry, and towels that the sick person touched with soap and hot water as soon as possible.
+Wash dishes, laundry, and towels that the sick person touched with hot soap and water as soon as possible.

 - While you are taking care of your family, remember to follow the usual precautions for flu prevention.
 Proper hand-washing, avoiding contact with others, coughing and sneezing into your arm or sleeve, and keeping your hands away from your face are all ways to prevent spreading the flu.
 Remind all family members to take these steps.
-Read more here.

 - Children may need extra support and reassurance.
 Comfort your child and let them know that there are many things they can do to get healthy.
 Listen to your children and let them ask questions about the flu.
 Continue doing your daily routines, and maintain routines such as mealtimes.

 Taking care of a sick family member can be stressful.
 You may feel anxious, worried, confused, or helpless.
 You might have difficulty concentrating and sleeping.
 You may worry about the health and safety of your family, especially children.
 These are normal reactions.
 While you take care of your family during the flu season, it's important for you to remember to pace yourself and know your limits.